aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to DOT via Java" h2="On Premise Java API to Render PDF to DOT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting PDF to DOT is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that can be used to perform a variety of document processing tasks.

+The first step in the process is to render the PDF file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful API that can be used to create, read, edit, and convert PDF documents.
+It can also be used to render PDF files to DOC format.

+The second step is to convert the DOC file to DOT using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that can be used to create, read, edit, and convert a variety of document formats.
+It can also be used to convert DOC files to DOT format.

-You can convert PDF to DOT by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert PDF to DOT in just two simple steps.
+Aspose.PDF for Java can be used to render PDF files to DOC format, and Aspose.Words for Java can be used to convert the DOC file to DOT format.
+With the help of these powerful APIs, you can quickly and easily convert PDF to DOT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}